 After my retreat, I went straight over to a (different) bike shop and rented a scooter.
 There was still a little bit of negative talk about myself but I caught it.
 I hired the bike and drove myself to a yoga class and back that evening.
 Who even am I?

 A (somewhat) more objective measurement is that in the two years of wearing a Fitbit I have never achieved the “excellent” sleep score.
 But I did for the first time during my yoga retreat.

 What follows is a summary of what I took away from the experience and how it helped me.
 Most of which I doubt I would have arrived at so quickly without the immeasurable skill, compassion, knowledge, and talent that is Francie Fishman–yoga extraordinaire.

 I hope the below might help you.
-No, you don’t need to travel to Thailand to achieve the same results but there’s some good guidance below on what’s important if you want to use yoga to help you mentally and physically.
-While it isn’t a silver bullet that will suddenly fix all your problems, you can use the practices of yoga and meditation to give yourself the ideas, self-reflection, and tools to face your challenges.
+No, you don’t need to travel to Thailand to achieve the same results, but there’s some good guidance below on what’s important if you want to use yoga to help you mentally and physically.
+While it isn’t a silver bullet that will suddenly fix all your problems, you can use the practices of yoga and meditation to give yourself ideas, self-reflection, and tools to face your challenges.
 Here’s what I learned.

 1. Yoga is way more than just moving around on a mat